skeletonlabs/skeleton/.changeset/real-cougars-invent.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: added `label` prop to provide aria-label on inputChip.
+bugfix: added `label` prop to InputChips to provide aria-label for a11y